DrStalker/TravellersRest-MoreHarvests/README.md

 # TravellersRest-MoreHarvests

-Increase the number of items dropped from various methos of harvesting/gathering.
+Increase the number of items dropped from various forms of harvesting/gathering.
 Each of these is seperately configurable via the config settings.

-I created this mod because I wanted to increase the amount of herbs dropped; finding the place to change herbs took a long time and I found almost every other time of harvestable resource along the way.
+I created this mod because I wanted to increase the amount of herbs dropped; finding the place to change herbs took a long time and I found almost every other type of harvestable resource along the way.

 * Number of extra berries to generate (default: 0)